matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 ### *This Plasma is not an UTXO one, but one with the balances, like the Ethereum itself!*

+## Known problems:

+- No "instant finality" - there is 1 day window of **valid** headers rollback in case of block withholding

 ## Rationale

 I'll skip the huge explainer about zkSNARKs here and give mainly two reasons why zkSNARKs may be a useful for Plasma constructions: